SAKryukov/microtonal-fabric/README.md

 - Due to the very special keyboard layout, basic playing skills acquired and techniques learned for one tone system are immediately applicable to other tone systems
 - Side-by-side comparison of the sound of tones and chords in different tone systems
 - Choice of 5 instruments
-- Chord generation
+- Chord generation (under development)
-- Optional chord visualization
+- Optional chord visualization (under development)

 ### Life Demo and Source Code